 Google AdSense payment method:

-You can always check your current earning, balance amount, what ads is generating the most clicks and more… from your Google AdSense account.
+You can always check your current earning, balance amount, what ads are generating the most clicks and more… from your Google AdSense account.